-The road to Testa Grigia is not for the sissies
+The wild road to Testa Grigia in the Alps

 Testa Grigia is an international high mountain peak at an elevation of 3.471m (11,387ft) above the sea level, located on the border of Switzerland and Italy.
 It’s one of the highest roads of Europe.

 Where is Testa Grigia?

 Located in the eastern Pennine Alps, the peak sits on the border of southern Switzerland’s Valais canton and the Valle d'Aosta region of northwest Italy, above the Theodul Pass,

 How hard is the road to Testa Grigia?